Therapia Lane tram stop

-Therapia Lane tram stop is a light rail stop on the Tramlink service in Croydon, close to the Purley Way commercial area.
+Therapia Lane tram stop is a light rail stop on the Tramlink service close to the Purley Way commercial area.
 The stop is in the London Borough of Sutton close to the boundary with Croydon.
 It is one of two Tramlink stops within Sutton borough, the other being Beddington Lane.

 Just to the west of the stop is Therapia Lane Depot Staff Halt, a two platform stop used only by staff getting to or from Therapia Lane depot, and not permitted for public use.
 The stop had been out of use since 21 March 2020 due to its narrow short platforms preventing social distancing during the COVID-19 pandemic.
 However, as of 2025 the stop is still regularly used.

 Services

 The typical off-peak service in trams per hour from Therapia Lane is: